spencerdodd/spotplay/README.md

 playlists and albums.
 When it finds a Spotify-hosted playlist or album, it scrapes the songs from the playlist and re-hosts them on a Google Play Music playlist.

-The bot also has functionality that can be triggered by comments that contain the keyword ```spotplaybot```
+The bot also has functionality that can be triggered by comments that contain the keyword ```spotplaybot```.

 ## Requirements